guilhermcos/MyWallet-front/README.md

 ## Delete Transactions
 When clicking on the delete transaction button, the transaction will be removed from the database and will no longer be displayed in the transaction list.

-## Final Considerations
-This project was developed to practice the concepts learned during the Labenu Full Stack course.
-Feel free to use this project as a basis for your own applications or to continue improving it.